openmastery/ideaflow/Readme.md

 This application is currently deployed on Heroku at http://om-ideaflow.herokuapp.com.
 For an API-Key on the shared service, please contact janelle@openmastery.org.
 We will have account creation setup soon, but while this project is still in early development, accounts are created manually.

-To deploy to Heroku:

 Install heroku cli (google)

 Log into heroku

 `heroku login`

+#### Initial Heroku Application Creation

 Create the heroku application

 `heroku create om-ideaflow`

-Or, if the application has already been created, initialize the remote

-`heroku git:remote -a om-ideaflow`

 Create the database (can upgrade to hobby-basic just by associating credit card w/ account)

 `heroku addons:create heroku-postgresql:hobby-dev`

+Configure the domain

+`heroku domains:add ideaflowdx.openmastery.org`

+Set up SSL

+`heroku certs:auto:enable`

+#### Ongoing Heroku Application Deployment

+If you have not previously deployed to Heroku, initialize the remote

+`heroku git:remote -a om-ideaflow`

 Deploy the application on heroku